 ENP is the loving forever home to hundreds of dogs, cats, buffalo and nearly 80 rescued Asian elephants who have sadly spent most of their (very long) lives being abused.

-Elephants are exploited for trekking, logging, riding, street begging, entertainment, circuses, and more.
+Elephants are animals that are often exploited for trekking, logging, riding, street begging, entertainment, circuses, and more.
 They suffer emotional and painful physical abuse by their tormenters like forced breeding, stabbing, blinding, broken hips and legs, and land mine explosions.
-They've lost family, friends, and often even their own babies.
+They've lost family, friends, and often their own babies.